 In 2021 Amarc work crews completed a comprehensive exploration program at JOY, which was designed to advance the PINE Deposit delineation and assess several of the defined important-scale mineral systems (see November 15, 2021 news release).
-This program included the drilling of nine core drill holes (4,300 m) and the relogging of over 60 historical core drill holes mainly from the PINE porphyry coppergold deposit, along with 42 line-km of IP geophysical survey, 684 grid soil geochemical samples and 179 rock geochemical samples collected during geological traverses over a number of the target areas.
+This program included the drilling of nine core drill holes (4,300 m) and the relogging of over 60 historical core drill holes mainly from the PINE porphyry copper-gold deposit, along with 42 line-km of IP geophysical survey, 684 grid soil geochemical samples and 179 rock geochemical samples collected during geological traverses over a number of the target areas.

 During the 2022 field season Amarc completed 15,427 m of helicopter supported drilling with the goal of expanding the known mineralization at the PINE Deposit, while commencing drill testing of a number of deposit scale Cu-Au targets clustered across the District (see Amarc release October 11, 202).
+As laboratory results from the analyses of this drilling are received, they will be complied, interpreted and released.
 In addition, further ground survey work that included for example 56.3 line-km of IP geophysics and the collection of 2,648 soil and 313 surface rock samples for geochem analyses, was undertaken to delineate new targets for drill testing.
-More than 8,000 core, rock and soil samples have been dispatched to the laboratory for preparation and analyses.
-As results from these analyses are received over the months ahead, they will be complied, interpreted and released.
+More than 8,000 core, rock and soil samples have now been received from the laboratory.